-Distance Travelled Duri Business g a Year on Official Rate Cents per Kilometre Rate Per Kilometre 31.0
+Distance Business Travelled During a Year on Official Rate Cents per Kilometre Rate Per I Kilometre 31.0

 - 33.5 Motor vehicles with rotary engines are to be included in the 1600-2600cc category. - 33.6 The allowance prescribed in this clause will be adjusted in accordance with any movement in the allowances in the Public Service Award 1992.